A Wizard, a True Star: Style and concept

-In a 1973 interview, Rundgren suggested that he aimed to advance utopian ideals with the album, that Wizard was the first album not to rely on "complete songs" to determine feel, pacing, length, or mood, and that "[i]t may [someday] come to a point where people take rock and roll musicians more seriously than they take politicians."
+In a 1973 interview, Rundgren suggested that he aimed to advance utopian ideals with the album, and that Wizard was the first album not to rely on "complete songs" to determine feel, pacing, length, or mood.
+He then predicted that the public may eventually "take rock and roll musicians more seriously than they take politicians."
 Elsewhere, in 1972, he claimed that "what I'm doing isn't even really music, because deep inside of me, what I want to do is much greater than music.
 Music is the way I understand how to communicate now ... but it will eventually have to go beyond that."
-Music writer Bob Stanley commented that, with Wizard, Rundgren combined all his musical loves, such as "bits of Gershwin, Weimar cabaret and a fight between electronic dogs", into "a red-blooded synth stew".
+Music writer Bob Stanley commented that, with Wizard, Rundgren combined all his musical passions, such as "bits of Gershwin, Weimar cabaret and a fight between electronic dogs", into "a red-blooded synth stew".

 Packaging

 Wizard was packaged in an unconventionally-shaped album cover.
 The surrealistic painting on the front cover was designed by Arthur Wood.
 He included coded messages in the image, which Rundgren referenced in a 2009 interview:

-Also included within the die-cut album cover was a poem by Patti Smith, "Star Fever", written on an enlarged Band-Aid facsimile.
-It also included a postcard that implored the record owner to "send this card in and we'll put your name on the next record."
+Also included within the die-cut album cover was a poem by Rundgren's friend Patti Smith, "Star Fever", written on an enlarged Band-Aid facsimile.
+It also included a postcard that asked the listener to "send this card in and we'll put your name on the next record."
 Rundgren credited both of these features as Grossman's ideas.